 Certain plant extracts may also deter land flatworms.
 Garlic juice is one of them.

-Blend a few garlic cloves with water to create homemade garlic spray.
+Blend a few garlic cloves with water to create a homemade garlic spray.
 Next, strain the mixture and spray it in areas where you’ve seen flatworms.

 Worms, overall, do not like garlic, so this solution may very well repel flatworms.